 Council Conduct and Relationship to Electors.
-No member of the Council shall act in such a manner as to call into disrepute the public image of the Council or which is discourteous to or results in the constant interruption of other members of the Council or members of the public.
+No member of the Council shall act in such a manner as to call into disrepute the public image of the City Council or which is discourteous to or results in the constant interruption of other members of the Council or members of the public.
 Councilmembers shall strive to communicate their views and actions clearly to other Councilmembers and to the public in a concise manner.
-Councilmembers are elected by all of the people to serve as representatives of all of the people.
+Councilmembers serve as representatives of all of the people, not just the voters of their particular District.
+Councilmembers shall adhere to the Brown Act and conduct themselves accordingly whether in social and/or formal events.

 Authority and responsibility for legislative enactments are vested in the Council.
 California follows the Council type of government where it is the function of the representatives to do that which in their best judgment is proper.
 California does not follow the "Town Meeting" type of government where the people legislate.
-Therefore, the Council has authority to limit debate on any subject and to act in good faith regardless of the viewpoints of limited minorities.
+Therefore, the Council has authority to limit debate on any subject and to act in good faith regardless of viewpoint.
 The purpose of public expression is to inform the public of what the Council is doing